What Does a Wildlife Technician Do?

 Wildlife Technician Salary

-As with most positions, salary is commensurate with a candidate’s qualifications.
-The U.S. Bureau of Labor Statistics classifies wildlife technicians as biological technicians and cites the following median salaries:
+As with most positions, salary depends on a candidate’s qualifications.
+The U.S. Bureau of Labor Statistics classifies wildlife technicians as biological technicians and cites the following salaries:

 - Median Annual Salary: $44,500 ($21.39/hour)